Gnopps/obsidian-rewarder/README.md

 > -   Knit for 15 minutes {rare}
 > -   Open the birthday present champagne bottle {legendary} {1}

-2. Complete a task by clicking its check-box.
-Obsidian Rewarded will now randomly determine if you should get a reward and if so, which.
+2. Complete a task by clicking its checkbox.
+Obsidian Reward will now randomly determine if you should get a reward and if so, which.
 You'll be notified with a message in Obsidian.

 ### Configurating rewards

 Each reward has two optional settings:

 -   _Occurence_: This defines how often a reward should occur.
-You may want the reward "Eat candy" occur more often than "Buy a new car".
+You may want the reward "Eat candy" occur more often than "Buy a bottle of champagne".
 There are three different occurence-levels, by default these are "common", "rare" and "legendary".
-In the settings it possible to change both the name and rate of each occurence.
+In the settings it possible to change both the name and chance of each occurence.
 If not specified, this defaults to "common".
 -   _Inventory_: This defines how many items of each rewards are available.
 If you have a "Eat candy"-reward but only have 5 candies, then you may want to set the maximum number this reward can occur to 5.
 Every time this reward is given the inventory will automatically be substracted by 1 in the rewards-file.
 If not specified, this defaults to unlimited.

 Reward settings are inserted by adding a number and/or occurence within double-brackets on the same row as the reward.
 If you prefer, double-brackets can be replcaed with something else in settings.
-For examaple:
+For example:

 > Eat candy